 • Borosilicate glass is stronger than most

-• Borosilicate glass is typically worked in a open flame torch rather than a furnace aka “Lamp working”.
+• Borosilicate glass is typically worked in a open flame torch rather than a furnace due to its higher melting point.